 How Can I Help Myself?

 Reach out to others, invite them into your life and struggle, and ask them for help.
 This could be a family member, a friend, a coworker, a significant other, neighbors, or really anyone.
 A burden shared is a burden halved, and while this may not solve the struggle, it is an important first step.
-There are helplines, online chats, text lines, and crisis centers all over the country that are willing and able to help.
+There are helplines, online chats, text lines, crisis centers, and dual diagnosis treatment centers all over the country that are willing and able to help.
 The only way that these people can provide help, is if someone opens up and asks them to help.